nowycheung/late-tweet/README.md

 Example of websocket application that streams the messages on a particular delay.

-In this code, every tweet will be broadcast on 10 seconds delay.
+In this code, every tweet will be broadcasted on 10 seconds delay.

 Main library that I use in this project
 - compression